jestjs/jest/website/versioned_docs/version-22.0/ManualMocks.md

 module.exports = fs;
 ```

-Now we write our test:
+Now we write our test.
+Note that we need to explicitly tell that we want to mock the `fs` module because it’s a core Node module:

 ```javascript
 // __tests__/FileSummarizer-test.js